Goodwill Tax Treatment: How Is Goodwill Taxed In a Business Sale?

 • Organizational culture: Cohesive and innovative work environment that lead to employee loyalty, high performance, and long-term stability.

-In essence, goodwill captures the value of these intangible elements, and its taxation ensures that the overall worth of the business is appropriately accounted for.
+Because goodwill captures the value of these intangible elements, its taxation ensures that the overall worth of the business is appropriately accounted for.

 How Is Goodwill Calculated for Tax Purposes?